wso2/docs-is/en/includes/guides/admin-portal/manage-your-console.md

 # Manage your {{product_name}} Console

-The following sections explain the access control mechanisms available for the {{product_name}} Console so that you can customize who can access the Console and what actions the logged in users can perform.
+The following sections explain how you can configure the {{product_name}} Console so that users are provided limited access to its features based on their roles.

 ## Configure Console login

 Just like any other application registered in {{product_name}}, you can customize the login flow of the Console using any configured connection.
-Console login also supports Multi-Factor Authentication (MFA) and adaptive authentication.

 !!! note
-    Learn about the authentication methods supported in {{product_name}} and how to configure them in the [Authentication]({{base_path}}/guides/authentication) section.
+    Learn about the connections supported in {{product_name}} and how to configure them in the [Authentication]({{base_path}}/guides/authentication) section.

 To customize login for the Console,

-1. Sign in to the Asgardeo Console as an administrator and click **Console Settings**.
+1. Sign in to the Asgardeo Console and click **Console Settings**.

 2. Go to the **Login Flow** tab and configure the login flow from your preferred editor:

     === "Classic Editor"
-        - Click **Add Authentication** on a step and select a connection from the list.
-You can add multiple authentication methods to the same step.
+        - Click **Add Authentication** on a step, select a connection from the list and click **Add**.
+You can add multiple connections to the same step.

             ![Configure the Console login flow using the classic editor]({{base_path}}/assets/img/guides/organization/console/login-flow-classic.png){: width: "600" style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}